 This would be a sample template to use for common colds and sicknesses.
-Someone with this illness will accrue 1 point of disease each day until they make a health check to cure themselves of the disease.
-Anyone who does not have the illness and is spending time in close quarters with an individual who has this illness must make an easy health check each hour or suffer 1 point of disease.
-Anyone who suffers a point of disease in this fashion contracts the illness.
+Someone with this illness will accrue 1 point of illness each day until they make a health check to cure themselves of the disease.
+Anyone who does not have the sickness and is spending time in close quarters with an individual who has this illness must make an easy health check each hour or suffer 1 point of illness.
+Anyone who suffers a point of illness in this fashion contracts the disease.